 Children crave attention and affirmation.
 Without attention, quality time, and kind words children won’t develop a healthy sense of self-worth.
 This can go one of two ways.

 - The child internalizes a low sense of self-worth that says “I’m not good enough.”
 They don’t feel smart, attractive, worthwhile, or lovable.

 - The child swings the other way and masks insecurity by becoming overly confident, arrogant and perhaps aggressive to cover their painful feelings.

 What Children Do In the Face of Present but Absent Parenting

 In a nutshell, if parents don’t give their children the necessary attention, love and acceptance, they will look for it elsewhere.
 Maybe they look to their peers for acceptance and support.
 This would be the best case scenario.
 Likely they look to members of the opposite sex to make them feel wanted and worthwhile.
 And this can happen much earlier than you think.

 In its extreme, this is why people join gangs or cults.
 Because human beings are wired for connection, any sense of appreciation and belonging is better than none.

 Low self-worth also engenders fear.
 Fear of failure, fear of standing out, and fear of being alone, among others.
 Because children of present but absent parents don’t believe in themselves, they’re scared to step out and try new things.
 Unfortunately this results in a lack of self-confidence and self-awareness that continues until the cycle is stopped.

-If parents consistently meet their children’s needs, they’ll feel angry, betrayed and alone.
+If parents consistently fail to meet their children’s needs, they’ll feel angry, betrayed and alone.
 These emotions lead to truly dangerous behaviors like self-harming or drug abuse.
 These are more common than we’d like to think.

 What Parents Can Do About It